Transgender rights in New Zealand: Opposition

 In 2024, Stephen Rainbow, who has allegedly held anti-trans views, was appointed as chief human rights commissioner.
-In 2024 a poll by the anti-trans organisation Family First New Zealand and surveyed by Curia Market Research showed a 62% majority support for banning puberty blockers in New Zealand.
+In 2024, a poll by the anti-trans organisation Family First New Zealand and surveyed by Curia Market Research showed a 62% majority support for banning puberty blockers in New Zealand.

 In 2025, New Zealand prime minister Christopher Luxon said that the National party would consider a bill by New Zealand First to define gender as biological sex.
 He stated that he has been clear that "pregnant people, frankly, are women".

 In September 2022, health advice stating that puberty blockers are safe and fully reversible was scrubbed from the Ministry of Health's webpage following backlash from anti-trans voices.
 Official correspondence from senior advisors within the MoH stated that the information was "no doubt true" but that the statement was removed regardless in order to create fewer queries from anti-trans campaigners.

 The first recorded use of puberty blockers began in 2011 after the first guidelines were published.
 48 children received puberty blockers in 2011.
-A 2024 study found that New Zealand prescribed up to seven times more puberty blockers to transgender youth than England, Wales, Denmark and the Netherlands from 2014 to 2022, with 400 children receiving that treatment during that period.
-The study also showed that rates of prescribing puberty blockers in New Zealand had fallen slightly since 2022, but still remained high.
+A 2024 study found that New Zealand prescribed up to seven times more GnRH agonists to adolescents aged 12 to 17 than England, Wales, Denmark and the Netherlands from 2014 to 2022, with 400 children receiving GnRH agonist treatment during that period.
+The study also showed that rates of prescribing GnRH agonists in New Zealand had fallen slightly since 2022, but still remained high.
+Due to data limitations, it was not possible to separate GnRH agonists prescribed as puberty blockers from those prescribed for other conditions.